-I am a Reader in media and communication theory at the University of Westminster where I am a member of the Communication and Media Research Institute and Director of the Arab Media Centre.
+I am a Reader in media and communication theory at the University of Westminster where I am a member of the Communication and Media Research Institute and Co-ordinator of the Global Media Research Network.

 I am the author of Cultural Encounters in the Arab World: On Media, the Modern and the Everyday (2010, I.B.
 Tauris); Editor of Arab Cultural Studies: Mapping the Field (2012, I.B.
 Tauris) and Co-Editor of Arab Subcultures: Reflections on Theory and Practice (I.B.
 Tauris 2016).

-I am Co-Founder and Co-Editor of the Middle East Journal of Culture and Communication and Co-Founder of the journal Westminster Papers in Communication and Culture.
-I am co-editor with Joe Khalil of Culture, Time and Publics in the Arab World ( IB Tauris 2019) and a co-author with Nisrine Mansour of Children And Screen Media in Changing Arab Contexts: An Ethnographic Perspective (2019).
+I am Co-Founder and Co-Editor of the Middle East Journal of Culture and Communication and co-founder of the journal Westminster Papers in Communication and Culture.
+I am co-editor with Joe Khalil of Culture, Time and Publics in the Arab World ( IB Tauris 2019) and a co-author with Nisrine Mansour of Children And Screen Media in Changing Arab Contexts: An Ethnographic Perspective (Palgrave 2019).

-My research interests include Arab audiences, Arab children and the media, Arab popular cultures, Arab contemporary philosophical thought and cultural policy.
-I conducted a number of ethnographic studies exploring the relationship between global media and the dynamics of hybrid identities in Egypt, Lebanon and Morocco.
+My research interests include media and philosophy, audiences, children and the media, Arab popular cultures, Arab contemporary philosophical thought and cultural studies.
+I conducted a number of ethnographic studies exploring the relationship between global media and the dynamics of hybrid identities in Egypt, Lebanon, the UK and Morocco.

 Since 2003 I have led 10 different Media Studies modules.
 My subject expertise is International migration, Arab popular cultures, tans-national audiences and the philosophy of communications.
 I led one of the two core 30 credit Level 4 modules, Story, Sound Image and Text, taught over two semesters for over 160 students.
 I also co-led the BA dissertation module for 4 years.
 This module has the highest credit rating in the degree (45 credits).
-I am now teaching an MA module entitled: Media Audiences, which provides a global overview of media audience research, focusing on cases from Africa, China, Europe, the US, Japan and the Middle East.
+I am now teaching an MA module entitled: Media Audiences in the digital Age, which provides a global overview of media audience research, focusing on cases from Africa, China, Europe, the US, Japan and the Middle East.
 I am also teaching a level 6 BA module entitled: Transforming Audiences and an MA module entitled: Theories of Communication.

 Children and the media in the Arab world